|

 Sculpture by Edward Onslow Ford in the Shelley Memorial

-.
+at University College, Oxford.
 Photo by Jonathan Bowen.

 (Used under the terms of the GNU Free Documentation License, Version 1.2)